leobut/geocachingUtils/README.md

 	- Show last log date next to the trackable on on a geocache detail page to see if the trackable is still alive
 - Translate geocache detail content using google translator
 - Allow to write the same log for multiple field notes
+- Filter logs of a cache/trackable by type
 - Improve icon set
 - Make the settings page nicer